haohangxu/haohangxu.github.io/about.md

 - sleep
 - trying to understand the world

-Further enumeration of these sets can potentially be found over in [Words]({{ site.baseurl }}/words), where I intend to contemplate life.
+Further enumeration of these sets can potentially be found over in [Words]({{ site.baseurl }}/words), where I intend to collect contemplations of life.